Postgraduate Course: Structural Mechanics (IMFSE) (PGEE08002)

 Area, 2nd moments of area, Parallel axis theorem.
 Rectangular, circular, T and I sections

-Modular ratio and equivalent section.
+Modular ration and equivalent section.
 Stress and strain diagrams.

 Complimentary shear.
 Derivation of shear stress formulae.